altocodenl/TODIS/readme.md

 3 Lettuce
 ```

 In the list above, each item has a number next to it.
 This is its *key*, which is always a number.
+Note how each value goes in its own line.

 The second multiple data type is the *hash*.
 In a hash, the keys are texts: